4 More Prisoners Leave Guantanamo In Waning Days Of Obama Administration

 Since the Obama administration hasn't been able to close the prison at Guantanamo Bay, Cuba, the push has been on to transfer as many of the cleared detainees as possible before Donald Trump becomes president.

-The Pentagon announced on Thursday that four prisoners have been released and sent to Saudi Arabia — they are expected to participate in a rehabilitation program.
+The Pentagon announced on Thursday that four prisoners have been released and sent to Saudi Arabia, where they are expected to participate in a rehabilitation program.

 The Associated Press reports: